t-himaja17/Xcelerate-Innovision/README.md

 > *We got a hardware prototype (and basic interface).*

 - For now:
-  - Hardware indicators like **LEDs / buzzer** indicate system status (armed, accident detected, alert sent).
+  - Hardware indicators like **buzzer** indicate system status (armed, accident detected, alert sent).
   - Telegram chat acts as a **simple user interface**:
     - User receives messages like *“Accident detected for Vehicle X at [location link]”*.
   - UI/UX will be further refined after core functionality is stable.